-When we see potential we must recognise that many people do not see it in themselves, and are unable to reach it, as they sabotage from achieving what could have been.
+When we see potential we must recognise that many people do not see it in themselves.
+Often they are unable to reach it, as they sabotage from achieving what could have been.
 These people often have either a fear of failure or a fear of success.
 This for them can be crippling.
 It keeps them stuck and unable to move forward, to be who they really have the ability to be!
 They become takers and not givers as they only see their goal and not the goals of others.

-This is a quote from the New Testament, and shows that we need to be careful and observe as best we can, to see who is deserving of our trust and loyalty.
-Who are false prophets and who are not!
+This is a quote from the New Testament, and shows that we need to be careful and observe as best we can, to see who is deserving of our trust and loyalty, who are false prophets and who are not!